-Welcome to the Chair's annual statement of the Courtiers Investment Services Limited Governance Advisory Arrangement (GAA) for the year ended 5th April 2020.
+Welcome to the annual Chair's Statement of the Courtiers Investment Services Limited Governance Advisory Arrangement (GAA) for the calendar year ended 31st December 2020.

-This statement is relevant to you if you are a member of one of the workplace pension schemes operated by Courtiers Investment Services Limited on behalf of your employer.
+This Statement is relevant to you if you are a member of one of the workplace pension schemes operated by Courtiers Investment Services Limited ("Courtiers" or the "Provider") on behalf of your employer.
 If you are unsure about which scheme you are a member of, please refer to your scheme documentation.
-Alternatively, your employer can assist you, or you can contact Courtiers Investment Services Ltd on 01491 525652 or corporateadmin@courtiers.co.uk.
+Alternatively, your employer can assist you, or you can contact Courtiers Investment Services Ltd direct on:

+Tel: 01491 525652 E: corporateadmin@courtiers.co.uk.

 The GAA's role is to protect members' interests.
 As part of this, the GAA is required to assess the ongoing value for money for 'Relevant Policyholders' delivered by 'Relevant Schemes', in accordance with the Personal Pension Schemes (Independent Governance Committees) Instrument 2015.
+With effect from 1st February 2021, the GAA's role is extended to assess the value for money of 'pathway investors'.